P1G3s/Biligrep/README.md

 - Press 'k' to move the cursor to last dynamic(video)
 - Press 'l' to browse your history dynamics
 - Press 'h' to browse your newer dynamics
-- Press 'd' to download the video
+- Press 'd' to download the video (no longer available, play it on mpv instead)
-- Press '<CR>' to play the video online in mpv-
+- Press 'Enter' to play the video online in mpv